adrianmusante/docker-sonarqube/README.md

 This SonarQube image inherits all environment variables from [Bitnami SonarQube](https://github.com/bitnami/bitnami-docker-sonarqube#environment-variables).
 The differences are:

+- `SONARQUBE_SKIP_MIGRATION`: Performs migration when the version of SonarQube is updated.
+Otherwise, if the migration is skipped the system will not be operational without performing a manual step.
+Default: **no**
 - `SONARQUBE_EXTRA_SETTINGS`: Comma separated list of settings to be set in `Administration -> Configuration -> General Settings`, e.g. `sonar.lf.enableGravatar=false,sonar.lf.logoUrl=https://mysonar.com/logo`.
 No defaults.
 - `SONARQUBE_WEB_URL`: HTTP(S) URL of the SonarQube server, such as `https://yourhost.yourdomain/sonar`.
 This value is used i.e. to create links in emails or Pull-Request decoration.
 No defaults.